FRCBS/Hb_predictor_container/README.md

 http://localhost:8080/hb-predictor

 Kill the server (and the server) by pressing control-c.

+## Running from command line

+docker container run -it toivoja/hb-predictor-plumber src/hb-predictor.sh date=2020-07-15 gender=female sample_fraction=0.002 method=icp-fix hlen=1

+Options:

+- gender is either 'male', 'female', or 'both'
+- method is either 'no-fix', 'icp-fix', or 'both'
+- An alternative input file can be specified with input_file option

+The results will be stored to file `results.tar.gz`.

 The docker images are normally stored somewhere on the file system or on docker hub in an unspecified form.